• Search

 Final words.

-So we see Rhett Butler is an ambiguous person.
-Romantic natures see him as a hero, but if you look at it, there is little pleasure in living with such a person.
+So, we see that Rhett Butler is an ambiguous person.
+Romantics see him as a hero, but when you come right down to it, there is little joy in living with such a person.

 What do you think of this character?